 Common Sports Injuries include:

-- Plantarfasciitis - a strain to the underside of the foot usually through the arch area or the centre of the heel
+- Plantar fasciopathy or commonly referred to as Plantar-fasciitis - pain to the underside of the foot usually through the arch area or the centre of the heel.
+Plantar fasciopathy is a degenerative process with similar presentation to a tendinopathy including features of change to the collagen.

 - Acute soft tissue injuries including ligamentous sprains and muscle strains.

-- Tendonopathy - pain and weakness of the tendon commonly affects the Achilles and Patella Tendon in runners.
-Reactive tendonopathies are tendons that have responded to a rapid increase in loading.
+- Tendinopathy - pain and weakness of the tendon commonly affects the Achilles and Patella Tendon in runners.
+Reactive tendinopathies are tendons that have responded to a rapid increase in loading.

 - Shin Splints - a generalised term used to cover strains and tears of soft tissue around the shin area